Userful™: Frequently Asked Questions

 Q: Which Nvidia card is compatible?

 See the list of our tested and certified cards.
-Generally 900 and 10 series Nvidia cards work.
+Other 10 series Nvidia cards may also work.

 Q: Can I use an AMD GPU in place of an Nvidia GPU?